Code-Institute-Submissions/pawoods-project2/README.md

 - [W3Schools](https://www.w3schools.com/css/css3_variables.asp) - Adding root variables to CSS to allow easier changes within JavaScript when changing the dark/light theme.
 - [EmailJS](https://www.emailjs.com/docs/tutorial/creating-contact-form/) - Tutorial on adding function to send automatic email on submission of contact form.
 - A big thank you to my Code Institute cohort who have been very encouraging throughout this project.
-- A special thank you to my Code Institute cohort facilitator Iris Smok and Mentor Martina Tel for their help with some difficulties surrounding this project and JavaScript in general.
+- A special thank you to my Code Institute cohort facilitator [Iris Smok](https://github.com/Iris-Smok) and Mentor [Martina Terlevic](https://github.com/SephTheOverwitch) for their help with some difficulties surrounding this project and JavaScript in general.